ansible-collections/community.aws/docs/community.aws.iam_user_module.rst

 Synopsis
 --------
 - A module to manage AWS IAM users.
-- The module does not manage groups that users belong to, groups memberships can be managed using `iam_group`.
+- The module does not manage groups that users belong to, groups memberships can be managed using :ref:`community.aws.iam_group <community.aws.iam_group_module>`.